 Chicken Chablis with Mushrooms is a quick and easy one pan dinner.
 Tender chicken breasts are sauteed with mushrooms in a rich white wine sauce to deliver a gourmet meal that only takes about 30 minutes.
 Serve over zucchini noodles for a delicious low carb, gluten-free meal perfect for weeknights and fancy enough for guests.

 However, the real reason this is a favorite is because it takes only 30 minutes or so to go from pan to table.
-And I love me my quick and easy dinners like my favorite Baked Honey Garlic Chicken and One Pan Taco Pasta Skillet.
+And I love me my quick and easy dinners like my favorite Baked Honey Garlic Chicken and Chicken Taco Pasta Skillet.

 This to a simple recipe with prep taking only as long as it takes to sprinkle some spices on the chicken.
 Then the chicken browns and simmers for 15 minutes, add another 5 minutes to whip up the creamy, rich wine sauce, and, voila, dinner's ready!
 Along with a bonus - only one pan to clean, which means you get to relax sooner.
 Woohoo!